KevinJaspal/simplellms.js/Readme.md

 An opinionated library to quickly integrate any reasonable LLM into your production app.

 Turns your LLM into a reliable JSON returning machine!
-(Will soon integrate with a few LLAMA endpoints)
+(Will soon integrate with a few llama-2 endpoints)

 ## Quick start
 ```js